NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Restore.md

 As mentioned above, Automatic Package Restore in Visual Studio and the MSBuild-Integrated Package Restore both verify that the user has granted consent before packages are downloaded from the user's configured package sources (which likely includes a package source from the public nuget.org gallery).
 The concept of package restore consent was introduced in NuGet 2.0 (which was included in Visual Studio 2012).
 Package restore consent was revised with NuGet 2.7 to address feedback received and improve the usability of package restore.

+### NuGet 2.7+

+Starting with NuGet 2.7, package restore consent is **ON** by default.
+This means that all users are implicitly opted into restoring missing packages during build.
+This eliminates hurdles encountered by users when attempting to build projects that use NuGet, especially if the user is unfamiliar with NuGet and the package restore consent concept.
+When building a solution in Visual Studio, any missing packages will be automatically downloaded during build, and a cancellable progress window will be shown.
+Additionally, a message will be written to the Output window to indicate that package restore executed.

 ### NuGet 2.0-2.6

 Starting with NuGet 2.0 and continuing through NuGet 2.6, package restore consent was **OFF** by default.
 This resulted in users getting build errors in Visual Studio when NuGet packages were missing from their solution.
 Users had to explicitly opt in to package restore consent before solutions missing packages could be built either from within Visual Studio or from the command-line.
 This adversely affected many users' workflows and build servers, forcing them to explicitly opt in on all machines where NuGet was used to restore packages.